dhable/caffeinatedideas.com/README.md

 * Replace boot with simple deps.edn functionality.
 ** Implement assemble command as CLI program (DONE)
 ** Implement author command as CLI program
-** Impelement publish command as CLI program
+** Implement publish command as CLI program

 * Link Linter: Checks all of the HTML links to ensure that they point to live sites and pages still.
 Generates a report of all links that need to be addressed.